Image: AI generated

 Frontend — The Visible Screen

-The screen the user sees and clicks.
+The screen users see and click.
 Runs in the browser.

 "Make a screen with React"